core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 {: #fig-has-unique-proxy title='Follow-up request through a has-unique-proxy relation.
 Compared to the last example, 5 bytes of scheme indication are saved during the follow-up request.'}

-It is noteworthy that when the URI reference `/sensors/temperature` is resolved, the base URI is `coap://device0815.example.com` and not its coap+ws counterpart -- as the request is implicitly forwarded there, which both the client and the server are aware of.
+It is noteworthy that when the URI reference `/sensors/temperature` is resolved, the base URI is `coap://device0815.example.com` and not its coaps+ws counterpart -- as the request is still for that URI, which both the client and the server are aware of.
 However, this detail is of little practical importance:
-A simplistic client that uses `coap+ws://device0815.proxy.rd.example.com` as a base URI will still arrive at an identical follow-up request with no ill effect, as long as it only uses the wrongly assembled URI for dereferencing resources, the security context is the same, and it does not (for example) pass it on to other devices.
+A simplistic client that uses `coaps+ws://device0815.proxy.rd.example.com` as a base URI will still arrive at an identical follow-up request with no ill effect, as long as it only uses the wrongly assembled URI for dereferencing resources, the security context is the same, the state is kept no longer than the has-unique-proxy statement is fresh, and it does not (for example) pass the URI on to other devices.

 # Third party proxy services {#thirdparty}